gjpelletier/PyOAE/README.md

 The difference between TA and DIC, also known as Alk* (Sarmiento & Gruber, 2006), can be used as a surrogate variable to interpret the response of other carbonate system variables (e.g. CO3--, pH, Ωara, Ωcal).
 Ocean acidification has caused a decrease in TA-DIC since pre-industrial conditions (Sarmiento & Gruber, 2006).

-In this example we will use the root-finding method to solve for the amount of OAE needed to restore the TA-DIC in 2010 in the coastal California Current Ecosystem to pre-industrial conditions.
+In this example we will use the root-finding method to solve for the amount of OAE needed to restore the TA-DIC in 2010 in the coastal California Current Ecosystem (CCE) to pre-industrial conditions.
 A detailed explanation of the source of the ocean chemistry data used in this example is provided in the Jupyter Notebooks available in this repository

 The current version of f_dTA analyzes the ocean chemistry data from one grid cell at a time.
 Processing each grid cell takes about 1-3 seconds.
 To analyze all of the grid cells in a model domain, or a subset for a region of selected grid cells, we use Python to loop through all of the grid cells that need to be evaluated, and solve for the root in each grid cell one at a time in the loop.